mkerimbay/AcademiX/README.md

-# AcademiX - Course Management System
+# AcademiX
-This README file provides an overview of the AcademiX application, a course management system written in JavaScript and built on top of the Express framework.
+AcademiX application is a course management system written in JavaScript and built on top of the Express framework.

 ## Features: